Monday, October 28, 2024

 Remember:

 • Use certified safety cans that are FM approved and / or UL listed.
+The vast majority of these containers will be metal.

 • Clearly label containers with the type of fuel inside (e.g., “Gasoline” or “Diesel”).